 b.
 I said I would pour out My fury on them and fulfill My anger against them in the wilderness: As He did regarding Israel in Egypt (Ezekiel 20:8) and the generation that came out of Egypt (Ezekiel 20:13), God said that He would judge the generation of Israel born and raised in the wilderness.

 c.
 Nevertheless I withdrew My hand and acted for My name’s sake: Once again, God spared Israel and did so with an eye towards His reputation among the Gentiles.

 d.
-I raised My hand in an oath to those in the wilderness, that I would scatter them among the Gentiles and disperse them throughout the countries: In the late wilderness period God promised Israel that if they persisted in disobedience and rebellion, He would scatter them to the nations (Deuteronomy 4:27 and 28:64).
-Ezekiel and the elders he spoke to lived the fulfillment of that oath.
+I raised My hand in an oath to those in the wilderness, that I would scatter them among the Gentiles and disperse them throughout the countries: In the late wilderness period, God promised Israel that if they persisted in disobedience and rebellion, He would scatter them to the nations (Deuteronomy 4:27 and 28:64).
+Ezekiel and the elders he spoke to experienced the fulfillment of that oath.

 i.
-“But even as early as the wilderness era God had predicted Israel’s worldwide scattering among the nations (Deut.
-28:64-68).
+“But even as early as the wilderness era God had predicted Israel’s worldwide scattering among the nations (Deuteronomy 28:64-68).
 The Babylonian captivity was only a partial realization of this prophecy by Moses.”
 (Feinberg)

 7. (25-26) In His judgment, God allows Israel to suffer the consequences of their sin.

 “Therefore I also gave them up to statutes that were not good, and judgments by which they could not live; and I pronounced them unclean because of their ritual gifts, in that they caused all their firstborn to pass through the fire, that I might make them desolate and that they might know that I am the LORD.”’